YouGov & Equifax Poll: 16% of Britons take credit with no intention to repay…

 - I planned/ if I planned to move abroad and thought I wouldn’t have to pay any or all of it back

 - 1% 25-34, 2% 35-44, 3% 45-54, 4% 55+

 - 1% Working full or part time, 10% Retired,.

 *All figures, unless otherwise stated, are from YouGov Plc.
 Total sample size was 2010 adults.
 Fieldwork was undertaken between 6th and 7th November 2014.
 The survey was carried out online.
 The figures have been weighted and are representative of all GB adults (aged 18+).

-The Equifax Credit Report is accessible for 30 days free.
-If customers do not cancel before the end of the 30 Day Free Trial, the service will continue at £9.95 per month, giving them unlimited online access to their credit information and weekly alerts on any changes to their credit file.
+The Equifax Credit Report and Score is accessible for 30 days free.
+If customers do not cancel before the end of the 30 Day Free Trial, the service will continue at £14.95 per month, giving them unlimited online access to their credit information and weekly alerts on any changes to their credit file.
 It also includes an online dispute facility to help them correct any errors on their credit file simply and quickly.